Francesco-Sovrano/Automating-Regulatory-Compliance-An-Empirical-Study-on-Ranking-Transparency-of-EU-Online-Platforms/README.md

 ## Conclusion

 We hope this repository serves as a valuable resource for researchers and practitioners aiming to understand and automate the assessment of regulatory compliance, particularly concerning the EU's P2B Regulation.
 Feedback and contributions are always welcome!

+## Support

+For any problem or question, please contact me at `cesco.sovrano@gmail.com`